jwb10028/CV---Histogram-Equalization--Matching--and-Image-Thresholding/README.md

 - Zeng, S., & Otsu, N. (n.d.).
 Transactions on systems, man, and Cybernetics.
 Xing zheng yuan guo ke hui ke zi zhong xin.

 ---

-Feel free to modify the paths to the images, the repository URL, and any other details as needed.